 If you’re interested in trying out some of the more complicated algorithms like neural nets or generative adversarial networks, you’re going to need a computer with higher processing power.

-Some algorithms are really intensive and if your computer isn’t powerful enough, a project that should take an hour might take months to complete.
+Some algorithms are really intensive and if your computer isn’t powerful enough, a project that should take an hour might take days or even weeks to complete.

 Ideally, this means a computer that has a minimum of 8gb of RAM, a powerful graphics card (like the ones in NVIDIA’s GEforce 10 series), at least an Intel i5 processor, and 1tb of hard drive space.